 How is bursitis treated?

 The treatment of bursitis includes anti-inflammatory medication.
-It is also important to avoid any work activities suspected of causing bursitis.
+It is also important to avoid or reduce any work activities suspected of causing bursitis.
 Most patients respond to treatment and they usually go back to work without any restriction.

 What occupations are at risk?